Google Drive Configuration

 Step 3.
 Disable Default APIs

-In the sidebar on the left, expand APIs & auth and click APIs.
+In the sidebar on the left, expand APIs & Services and click Enabled APIs & services.
 The list of Enabled APIs includes several automatically enabled APIs.
-These are not used for Google Drive integration so they can be ignored or disabled.
+These are not used for Google Drive integration so they can be ignored or disabled by selecting the entry and clicking Disable API.

-At the top, select API Library.
-Search for and enable 3 APIs: Drive API, Google Picker API, and Google+ API.
+In the API Library, search for and enable 2 APIs: Google Drive API and Google Picker API.

-• Start by searching for the Drive API.
+• Start by searching for the Google Drive API.
 The API displays below.
-Click the hyperlink for Drive API and then Enable API.
+Select the Google Drive API result and then Enable API.

 • Search for Google Picker API.
 The Google Picker API displays in the search results below.
-Click the hyperlink for Google Picker API and then Enable API.
+Select the Google Picker API result and then Enable API.

 Step 5.
 Create Credentials